 Your AI Agent Should Read Your Notes Before Answering

-So I built a hook that fires before every prompt, searches both stores in parallel, and injects the relevant context before the agent thinks.
+So I built a hook that fires before every prompt, searches a unified vector store, and injects the relevant context before the agent thinks.
 R2R as the RAG backend, pgvector for storage, Ollama for embeddings, all on a homelab Kubernetes cluster.
-Total latency: under 250ms.
+Total latency: under 100ms.
 Zero tokens consumed in the retrieval path.

 The value isn't the search itself.
 It's what surfaces when you stop choosing what's relevant.
 Ask about a Kubernetes pattern and a six-month-old Obsidian note appears.
 Debug a tmux issue and a memory from a previous session shows up with the exact fix.
 The agent answers from your accumulated knowledge, not just its training data.